Archana1364/Assessment/README.md

 **burn Token:** Use the burn function by providing an address and a value to destroy tokens, ensuring the address has a sufficient balance.
 # Authors
 Archana Budda
-# Liscense
-This project is licensed under the MIT License - see the LICENSE.md file for details